MicahElliott/versionary/README.md

 you adopt a similar convention.
 Anyway, it’s a nice approach when using many systems.

-Note that there is also an apt-installable GUI tool called sysinfo, but I think this existed first so I'll just keep with the name.
+Note that there is also an `apt`-installable GUI tool called _sysinfo_, but I think this existed first so I'll just keep with the name.

 Much more could be done with the